jmmaa/typescript-package-template/README.md

 ## Get Started

-Let's say I want to make a package named "my-cool-package"
+Let's say I want to make a package named "my-shiny-new-package"

 Create a new [repo](https://github.com/jmmaa/typescript-package-template/generate) or clone this
 ```